 In general, it is necessary to maintain a varied and balanced diet to ensure an optimal supply of nutrients and adapt the energy supplied to the lower energy expenditure that aging entails and the reduction of physical activity.

 Nutritionists explain that the physiological changes that we have discussed originate on numerous occasions, a modification of the habitual diet.
-For example, abandoning or reducing the consumption of protein foods, mainly meats, due to difficulty in chewing, causes the loss of muscle mass and increase the risk of anemia due to iron and vitamin B-12 deficiency.
+For example, abandoning or reducing the consumption of protein foods, mainly meats, due to difficulty in chewing, causes the loss of muscle mass and increases the risk of anemia due to iron and vitamin B-12 deficiency.

 In general, older people need a diet that is high in nutrient density as varied and balanced as possible to ensure that it meets all their health needs, since although energy decreases those needs for vitamins and minerals increase.